jina-ai/jina/docs/fundamentals/flow/create-flow.md

 :scale: 70%
 ```

 Your addresses and entrypoints can be found in the output.
-When enabling more features such as monitoring, HTTP gateway, TLS encryption, this display will also expand to contain more information.
+When you enable more features such as monitoring, HTTP gateway, TLS encryption, this display expands to contain more information.

 ### Set multiprocessing `spawn`

-Some cornet cases require to force `spawn` start method for multiprocessing, e.g. if you encounter "Cannot re-initialize CUDA in forked subprocess".
+Some corner cases require forcing a `spawn` start method for multiprocessing, for example if you encounter "Cannot re-initialize CUDA in forked subprocess".

-You may try `JINA_MP_START_METHOD=spawn` before starting the Python script to enable this.
+You can use `JINA_MP_START_METHOD=spawn` before starting the Python script to enable this.

 ```bash
 JINA_MP_START_METHOD=spawn python app.py